LAC-Japan/Ghidra_AntiDebugSeeker/README.md

   ![Verifing_the_results_1](pictures/Verifing_the_results_1.png)
   &nbsp;&nbsp;
-  &nbsp;&nbsp;&nbsp;&nbsp;**Detected Function List Button**
+  **Detected Function List Button**
-  &nbsp;&nbsp;&nbsp;&nbsp;From the results of either the Start Analyze button or the Display only the detection results button,
+  From the results of either the Start Analyze button or the Display only the detection results button,
-  &nbsp;&nbsp;&nbsp;&nbsp;the outcomes are displayed grouped by function.
+  the outcomes are displayed grouped by function.
-  &nbsp;&nbsp;&nbsp;&nbsp;It becomes easier for the user to understand from which function to start checking.
+  It becomes easier for the user to understand from which function to start checking.

   ![Verifing_the_results_2](pictures/Verifing_the_results_2.png)